johnisom/sinatra_timemanager/README.md

 TL;DR: Inspired by [this][python-tm].

 The design and idea for this app comes from a similar command-line application that I had previously made with Python.
-The Github repository for that little project can be found [here][python-tm].
+The Github repository for that project can be found [here][python-tm].
 The impact that my command-line version had on the web application becomes very apparent when you look at the [View][view] page.

 I created the original command-line version of this application partly in response to a challenge of getting 400 hours in between 2019-11-08–2019-12-31 and partly because I didn't have any idea where my time was *actually* going.
 At the very least, I needed a tool to help me to track just the raw time going towards study-related stuff, and I didn't want to have to learn to use Microsoft Excel or to manually calculate the time.